DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 Highest Video Resolution: 6K24p

 Pros: The Panasonic Lumix S1H is an extremely powerful camera capable of 6K, 24fps video recording.
 It features a full-frame 24.2 CMOS sensor and 14 stops of dynamic range.
-This camera has been optimized for video, meaning you get many great features any filmmaker would want.
+This camera has been optimized for video, giving you many great features any filmmaker would want.

-Finally, this is one of the more expensive cameras on our list, coming in at $3,500 for the body only.
-Still, you can get some nice bundles that include everything from an external monitor to a cage and more on Adorama.
+Finally, this is one of the more expensive cameras on our list.
+Still, you can get some nice bundles that include everything from an external monitor to a cage.

 3. Canon EOS R5